Stories of Change

 ‘All of me was learning, not just my mind…’: reflecting on study visits and immersion programmes in development education

-This guide explores many of the issues involved in such study visits; it offers practical suggestions and ideas for organising them as well as for reflecting on them.
-It is based on the experience and practice of a wide range of organisations and has emerged from a series of individual projects as well as broader discussions and debates over several years.
+This guide explores many of the issues involved in study visits and immersion programmes; it offers practical suggestions and ideas for organising them as well as for reflecting on them.

 Photo: © Clifton Rooney (2017) www.developmenteducation.ie hosts a wide range of materials and resources that cover diverse global development themes and issues.
 These are presented